LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The current leader's melee bonus, armor modifier and other detailed skills can be viewed via the `#` command.

-In ranged combat, the missile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.
+In ranged combat, the projectile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.
 This time, the ranged armor skill of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight)